vladocar/CSS-Micro-Reset/README.md

 Feel free to add  or remove elements to Micro CSS Reset, don't just blindly use it.
 Example: if don't use tables remove all the table related tags in the Micro CSS Reset.

-*Like I said in the beginning: You may not need this or any other CSS reset.
-Before use understand what this reset does.*
+Like I said in the beginning: You may not need this or any other CSS reset.

+*Before use, understand what this reset does.*

 ## Download or Install

-You can simply download the library or use:
+You can copy-paste the CSS code, use direct download, or use npm:

 ```
 $ npm i css-micro-reset